francesNLP/MappingChange/README.md

 # 🗺️ MappingChange
 ## Tracking the Evolution of Place Descriptions in the Gazetteers of Scotland (1803–1901)
 This repository supports a research project to transform [The Gazetteers of Scotland (1803–1901)](https://data.nls.uk/data/digitised-collections/gazetteers-of-scotland/), digitized by the National Library of Scotland (NLS), into structured article-level data.
-These gazetteers provide detailed historical accounts of Scottish places—towns, glens, castles, and parishes—captured across 19 volumes:
+These gazetteers provide detailed historical accounts of Scottish places—towns, glens, castles, and parishes—captured across 19 volumes (10 editions):

 ![NumVolGaz1803_1901](https://github.com/user-attachments/assets/e2d53722-93c7-443b-9a21-24121adf4398)

 The goal is to extract these entries from OCR-based page-level text and convert them into cleaned, deduplicated article records that can eventually populate a temporal and semantic knowledge graph (ScotGaz19-KG).
 This graph will be integrated into the [Frances platform](http://www.frances-ai.com), enabling rich visualizations and advanced NLP-driven analysis of Scotland’s historical landscape.